 4. Spring Break: Not Always the Beginning of Good Times

-I heard Alexander Arms founder Bill Alexander say something interesting: “Think about it – when a good engineer designs a rifle receiver, it is nothing more than a system to hold all the right springs in the right places that you need to make the bloody thing work.”
+I heard Alexander Arms founder Bill Alexander say something interesting: “Think about it – when a good engineer designs a rifle receiver, it is nothing more than a system holding all the right springs in the right places that you need to make the bloody thing work.”

 One of the first things I ask when an AR isn’t functioning is, “What springs are in it?”
 If the owner switched out springs, the springs get switched back and the rifle tested.
 Often this fixes the problem.
 Just recently I resolved an issue with a rifle in which one spring in in the trigger group caused the rifle to short-stroke.
 Springs within a firearm often balance each other and certain parts.
 When you start changing springs, you can upset the balance.